09 Dec Does Your Dog Have Arthritis? Here’s What You Need to Know

 In fact, there are a handful of NSAIDs available just for dogs:

-Our veterinarian will be able to determine if your dog is a good candidate, which prescription medication is best, and recommend the proper dosage.
-We will walk you through their treatment plan and send you home with written instructions to ensure you are giving the drug only as you recommend.
+Our veterinarian will be able to determine if your dog is a good candidate for NSAIDs or Librela™, tell you which prescription medication is best, and recommend the proper dosage.
+We will walk you through their treatment plan and send you home with written instructions to ensure you are giving the drug only as recommended.

 According to the American Kennel Club, joint supplements are often prescribed to “improve function, reduce inflammation, and slow the progression of joint damage.”

 However, it is important to note that a supplement will not correct the damage to your dog’s joint.
 While joint supplements are safe and have proven effective, they work best in combination with other forms of arthritis treatment.

 PetWellClinic® offers several supplement options from Nutramax Labs.
 All of their products are manufactured in state-of-the-art facilities and they work hard to ensure they adhere to Good Manufacturing Practices (GMP).
 These supplements can be purchased directly from PetWellClinic®, and our vets will help you determine which supplements would be best for your pet and their specific needs.